matthew-dong-dev/personal-website/recruiter.md

 **Software Engineering Intern - Sabre Corporation**

-- Developed CMS enhancements based on client requirements on Sabre's <a href="https://developer.sabre.com" target="_blank">developer portal site</a> used to access company APIs, expanded test suite coverage, worked in agile environment.
+- Developed CMS enhancements based on client specifications on Sabre's <a href="https://developer.sabre.com" target="_blank">developer portal site</a> used to access company APIs, expanded test suite coverage, worked in agile environment.
 - Southlake, TX (May 2019 - Aug 2019)

 **Teaching Assistant - <a href="{{site.url}}/assets/files/stat89a_syllabus.pdf" target="_blank">Stat 89A: Linear Algebra for Data Science</a>**

-- Worked with lead instructor and staff members to scale course infrastructure and prototype materials for the pilot 4-unit offering of the class.
+- Worked with lead instructor and staff members to scale course infrastructure and prototype materials for the pilot full-version offering of the class.
 Guided students during office hours and discussion sections.
 - Berkeley, CA (Nov 2017 - May 2018)

 <!-- * [Projects]({{site.url}}/projects)	 -->